deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ## Accessing Beans

-If the DMN engine is invoked by Flowave, it uses the same JUEL configuration as the Flowave engine.
+If the DMN engine is invoked by Fluxnova, it uses the same JUEL configuration as the Fluxnova engine.
 Therefore, it is also possible to access Spring and CDI Beans from JUEL expressions in decisions.
 For more information on this integration, please see the corresponding section in the [Spring] and [CDI] guides.